sedmonds/n8brhoodMap/README.md

 ---

+** To deploy and publish at https://hellodtds.github.io/n8brhoodMap/, running `yarn run deploy` worked best.
+For more info, see http://bit.ly/CRA-deploy.

 ## Dependencies
 This project was bootstrapped with Create React App.
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).